vank-stats/Ogram/README.md

 # Ogram
 We made a funny R package!
-No idea if this is going to work.
+No idea if this is going to work
 :)